May 10 2016

 - Standardization enables the consumer to be proactive in researching companies, and selecting quality products and services.

-- The studies and research conducted by members of the ISO has led to considerable procedural improvements in the steel industry.
+- The studies and research conducted by members of the ISO have led to considerable procedural improvements in the steel industry.
 This has culminated in the development of various treatments and coatings that positively augment structural steel's reaction to high temperatures and constant water exposure.

 Opting for ISO certification means that a company is willing and able to become an industry leader.
-Some companies are also be eligible to participate in the standards development process.
+Some companies are also eligible to participate in the standards development process.

-- Certification offers credibility, and may be viewed as a commitment to quality by many customers.
+- Certification offers credibility and may be viewed as a commitment to quality by many customers.

 - In many industries, and also depending on state regulations, ISO certification may be a legal or contractual requirement.